TheSoki/bachelor_thesis/server/README.md

-# OSU_Bachelor_Thesis - Server
+# Bachelor Thesis - Server

-Server part of the OSU Bachelor's Thesis "Digitization of school timetables for teaching rooms" (2023/24)
+Server part of the bachelor thesis "Digitization of school timetables for teaching rooms" at University of Ostrava

 ## Development